shuaibu222/product-users_service/README.md

-### Broker Service
+### Users Service

-One piece of Golang Products Catalog microservices that's in charge of accepting request from the client and forwarding it to other microservices using gRPC
+One piece of Golang Products Catalog microservices that's in charge managing users